jacqueline-witwicki/UNGA_Voting_Coincidences_Over_Time/README.md

    * These files hold concatenated information from all For_Map_Joiner.py input files used in their production.

    * Files with this naming convention that also contain the number 2 include data from 1992-2022.
 All other files with this name contain data from 2003-2022.

+4. Voting Coincidences in the United Nations General Assembly Over Time.twb  ->
+   * This Tableau file is the result of joining three different (*key1 COUNTRY*)_For_Map.csv files for (The United States, China, and Russia with wourld_countries_2020.shp, in Tableau.

+   * The files are joined on the the three digit country codes for each country.

+   * The Tableau Dashboard in the files contains three maps and three bar graphs, visualizing coincidences over time for the key1 countries associated with the input files.